meteor/react-packages/docs/index.md

 Using Meteor and React together is awesome.
 Meteor gives you a fast, easy to use solution for data management across client and server, and React gives you a way to structure your app's UI from reusable components.

-We are still making improvements and investigating the best ways to use Meteor and React together, but these packages are already usable and you can download them now.
+We are still making improvements and investigating the best ways to use Meteor and React together, but these packages are officially supported as of Meteor 1.2.
 Try them out and let us know what you think [on GitHub](https://github.com/meteor/react-packages/issues)!

+Also, try the new official [Meteor and React tutorial on meteor.com](https://www.meteor.com/tutorials/react/creating-an-app).

 ## Quick start